BashayerNouri/catch_me_if_you_can/06_improving_the_game/03_python_3_is_it_alphabetic_.md

 <br>

-Now Open your `script.py` file and practice what we learned so far before going into the next task.
+Now Open your `script.py` file and practice what we learned.

 -----
 Now, before going into the code let me explain what we are trying to build.